 Search strategy

-Up to 26November 2018 a systematic search was performed of PubMed/MEDLINE using the following terms: thyroxine/T4, free thyroxine/ FT4, total triiodothyronine/T3, free triiodothyronine/FT3, TSH/thyroid stimulation hormone and subclinical.
+Up to 9 October 2019 a systematic search was performed of PubMed/MEDLINE using the following terms: thyroxine/T4, free thyroxine/ FT4, total triiodothyronine/T3, free triiodothyronine/FT3, TSH/thyroid stimulation hormone and subclinical.
 No restrictions were placed on language, country, or publication date.
+The resulting literature was first examined to confirm the previously reported general trends of association between clinical parameters and thyroid status.

+On account of the results of this first examination of the literature (see below) we studied atrial fibrillation (AF) and other cardiac parameters, bone density and fracture, cancer, death, frailty, dementia and associated pathology, obesity, features of the metabolic syndrome, and pregnancy outcomes.
+We specifically sought studies which addressed the correlations of both TSH and thyroid hormone levels, determined simultaneously in the same individuals, with any of the above clinical parameters.

+Study selection and data extraction

 Initially the titles of the articles were screened for relevance and then the abstracts, with full-text reports of potentially relevant reports reviewed.
 Additional relevant articles were searched for in the reference lists of the retrieved full-text studies.
 If repeated study was made of the same cohort the latest only was included.
-The literature search was conducted independently by two of the authors (SPF and HF), and the included and excluded articles were agreed on by consensus with reference to the criteria described in the next section.
+The literature search, data extraction and critical appraisal were conducted independently by two of the authors (SPF and HF), and any discrepancies were resolved by consensus with reference to the criteria described in the next section.
+Should consensus regarding any article not have been achieved the default position was that the article would be included.
+No study which contradicted the results of our work was knowingly excluded.

-Study selection and data extraction

-Studies reporting on FT4, T3/FT3, TSH and subclinical thyroid dysfunction were included.
+Studies reporting on correlations of levels of FT4, T3/FT3, and TSH with clinical features related to thyroid dysfunction were included.
 We included both T3 and FT3 as there were relatively few studies of FT3.
+We also included analyses comparing correlations with subclinical hypothyroidism and euthyroid hypothyroxinemia, reasoning that this is a comparison of low thyroid function defined on the basis of TSH levels or thyroid hormone levels respectively.
 Reports were excluded if the studied population was less than 100 individuals.
 Review articles, editorials, and meeting abstracts were also excluded.

-The literature was first examined to confirm the previously reported general trends of association between clinical parameters and thyroid status.

-Wethen specifically examined studiesthat reported correlations of clinical parameters with both TSH and thyroid hormone (FT4 +/- FT3/T3) levels.The following information was extracted from each such study: first author, country, number of individuals, sex, age intervals, nature of the study, clinical parameter andany correlations with thyroid hormones and/or TSH, in addition to the statistical techniques and degrees of significance of any correlations.
+The following information was extracted from each such study: first author, country, number of individuals, sex, age intervals, nature of the study and the relevant clinical parameter.
+We recorded any correlations with thyroid hormones and/or TSH, in addition to the statistical techniques and degrees of significance of any correlations (p values and /or confidence limits).
+We also recorded the presence of ‘incongruent’ correlations, i.e. correlations in the opposite direction to that normally expected (e.g. obesity correlating with high thyroid function), or correlations of thyroid hormones in the same direction as correlations with TSH, as indicators of reverse causation [19].

 As our study was not directed at a collection of works addressing therapeutic outcomes of an intervention, the use of a quality assessment (the Newcastle-Ottawa Scale; available at: www.ohri.ca/ programs/clinical_epidemiology/oxford.asp) was adjusted to suit this setting.
 In the main this adjustment consisted of allowing for continuous, as well as binary quantifications, of clinical outcomes and exposure to thyroid hormone levels.
 Articles were scored according to the representativeness of the subjects, the similarity of the subjects apart from differences in the parameter of interest, the reliability of the classification of thyroid status and parameter status, control for confounding factors, and for prospective studies, the demonstration that outcome was not present at study onset, the adequacy of length and completeness of follow-up.
-The PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines were followed [16].
+The PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines were followed [20].

 Statistical Analysis